 - How much time do I have to learn how to use lead management software?
 Again, be honest about the amount of time you or your sales team will want to spend learning to use lead tracking software.
 There are plenty of easy to use tools from which to choose.

 - Do I expect my lead generation activities to ramp up slowly or quickly?
-This is important because spreadsheets can become unmanageable if you’re ramping up to large volumes of data quickly or if you choose a CRM plan with data restrictions.
+This is important because spreadsheets can become unmanageable if your lead generation activities cause you to ramp up to large volumes of data quickly or if you choose a CRM plan with data restrictions.

 Here are a few lead tracking options to consider along with their benefits and drawbacks.